This post may contain affiliate links (read more)

 I send the majority of my parcels in large letter sized mailing sacks, which I buy in bulk.
 I have never received any complaints about my packaging and I believe this is the most efficient and cost effective method of packaging.
 When I have purchased clothing myself from eBay, I have sometimes received clothes in jiffy bags or wrapped up in colourful tissue paper.
 Whilst this is a nice touch, it is certainly not something I expect as a buyer and given the rising cost of postage and the final value fee that eBay charge on postage I think it’s an unnecessary expense.

 I also like these mailing sacks because they are waterproof, so the contents stay protected.
 They are lightweight and the correct dimensions for large letter so you do not have to worry about extra weight or measuring your parcels.
 They also have an adhesive strip, so you literally pop the item in the bag, remove the strip and seal it which saves time to wrapping.

 If you are selling clothes, fold as flat as possible and you might be able to meet the sizing requirements for large letter and therefore save money on postage.

 You might also enjoy…How To Search Sold Listings – Ebay For Beginners

 I keep a stock of brown paper rolls for selling shoes as where possible, I like to send them in a box.
-I also use brown paper for items that do not fit into a mailing bag – as these are few and far between I don’t see the point in buying larger bags.
-To ensure the item is still protected from water, I wrap in a carrier bag first and then wrap it in brown paper sealed with parcel tape.
+I also use brown paper for items that do not fit into a mailing sack – as these are few and far between I don’t see the point in buying larger bags.
+To ensure the item is still protected from water, I wrap in a carrier bag first and then wrap it in brown paper sealed with brown parcel tape.

 I use jiffy bags to sell the occasional DVD.
 I might also use one for small, fragile items that I might sell.
 Again, I have purchased just the large letter size.
 If I sell something small and delicate, I cut the envelope in half and keep the other half to use again.